 What To Check Before Buying A .22 Air Rifle

 As mentioned above, there are several things you should consider when buying an air rifle.
 This is especially if you are buying one for small game hunting.

 For hunting purposes, you will want a rife that can hit targets from 80 yards out.
 The best type of rifle for this is a Pre-charged pneumatic system.
 This type of rifle offers accuracy and long-range shooting.

-Variable pump rifles are only ideal for short rage shooting of about 35 yards.
-As such, hunting go with a PCP air rifle.
+Variable pump rifles are only ideal for the short-range shooting of about 35 yards.
+As such, hunting goes with a PCP air rifle.

-When it comes to stopping power, the .22 pellet has it in plenty.
+When it comes to stopping power, the .22 caliber pellets have it in plenty.
 However, it is heavier than the .177 and thus has a lower muzzle velocity.
-Nonetheless, you can get high powered air rifles capable of propelling a .22 pellet at 1150 fps.
+Nonetheless, you can get high-powered air rifles capable of propelling a .22 pellet at 1150 fps.

 For hunting, a higher muzzle velocity will be ideal — however, the more the muzzle velocity, the higher the price tag.
 Therefore, if you are on a tight budget, a cheaper alternative will do.
 A nuzzle velocity of around 850 fps will be ideal.